 Staying Safe in Colombia

 Yes, people have plenty to say about Colombia: security, drug traffickers, and other news intended to generate fear.
+It is also a picture that has not been updated to the new realities of Colombia.
 Safety and security in Colombia is something to take into account – but not to panic about.

 A while ago the situation was complicated to visit this beautiful country as a tourist.
 Let me tell you that today things are very different.
 In recent years they’ve seen a big increase in the level of security and falling crime rates.

-Most people backpacking in Colombia never have any problems – but there are cases of people still getting scammed or robbed.
+Literally millions of people visit Colombia each year without any problems – but there are cases of people still getting scammed or robbed.
 Today the population takes care of tourism because they understand that it is beneficial for everyone.

 In most cases, the usual travel safety practices are enough.
 For my daily life (phone, money, and keys) I use a backpacker security belt; it’s better than carrying it in your pockets.
 Pickpockets, in big cities, are professional.

 Don’t show off things of value, don’t carry a lot of money with you, and avoid going in tourist mode with your cell phone taking photos unless you want to see your phone disappear before your very eyes.
-When checking your phone on the streets, look around and do it briefly.
+When checking your phone on the streets, look around and do it briefly… ya know, the standard safety tips for Latin America.

 At night, stay away from non-tourist areas and be wary of overly friendly people.
 If someone’s getting a bit too close, that’s your sign to back away.

-It should also be noted, that druggings with sedatives do happen in Colombia – and it’s as common to happen to men as it is women.
+It should also be noted that drugging with sedatives does happen in Colombia – and it’s as common to happen to men as it is to women.
 Although rare, it’s something to be aware of.
 ALWAYS keep an eye on your food and drinks and never accept cigarettes from strangers.

 This beautiful country has changed for the better.
 Today beautiful smiles greet you and a predisposition to good attention is what stands out.
 You can have a perfectly safe trip in Colombia.
 But – like anywhere – it pays to keep your wits about you.